 An evening of Island storytelling that combines legend, lore and social customs with music, song and dance

-The Orkney FolkLore and Storytelling Centre is where Scottish folklore and island myth come alive.
-Share in the oral tradition of Orkney; experience Scottish folklore and island legend via music, song and dance.
-Lynn Barbour has explored the folklore and myth of her home country along with other Scottish storytellers.
-We welcome other Scottish storytellers to come along and share their tales of folklore and myth.
+The Orkney FolkLore and Storytelling Centre is where Scottish folklore and Island myths come alive.
+Share in the oral tradition of Orkney; experience Scottish folklore and Island legend with music, song and dance.
+Lynn Barbour has explored the folklore and myths of her home country along with other Scottish storytellers.
+We welcome other Scottish storytellers to come along and share their tales of folklore and legend.

 “The islanders have always loved legends – in previous generations, on a winter night there was nothing else for them to do but tell stories and play their fiddles.
 They told stories, of course, about their neighbours and about the Laird and Minister and smugglers and lovers – the vivid people who were part of their own circumstances.”